peteroupc/html3dutil/tutorials/shapes.md

 ### Normals

 For lighting and shading to work correctly, you must specify normals for all the vertices in the mesh.

-After generating a mesh, you can use the recalcNormals() method, described below, to help in this.
+#### What Are Normals?

+A surface normal vector is generally perpendicular to a surface's edges, and points away from the surface.
+When light hits an object's surface, it will shine depending on how directly the light points to the surface.
+It will shine the most if the light is directly opposite to its normal, and not at all if the light is perpendicular to the normal or in the same direction as the normal.

+#### Normals on Built-in Shapes

-Note that the built-in methods that generate meshes will automatically specify the proper normals.
+The `Meshes` class includes built-in methods that will automatically specify the proper normals.

 #### recalcNormals()